ta0kira/zeolite/README.md

 - **Function Definitions.** These must occur at the very top of a function definition.

   - **`$NoTrace$`**.
-Disable stack-tracing within this procedure.
+(As of compiler version `0.5.1.0`.)
+Disables stack-tracing within this procedure.
 This is useful for recursive functions, so that trace information does not take up stack space.
 This does not affect tracing for functions that are called from within the procedure.

 - **Expressions.** These can be used in place of language expressions.